 You may think you’re too young for this sh*t, but colorectal cancer is on the rise in younger adults—so listen up.

 Most people think that colorectal cancer affects only older adults—but today, more adults under the recommended screening age are being diagnosed than ever before.
-By 2030, researchers expect that rates of colon cancer will increase by 90 percent for people ages 20-34 and 27.7 percent for people ages 35-49.
+According to a 2015 study by MD Anderson Cancer Center researchers, by 2030 researchers expect that rates of colon cancer will increase by 90 percent for people ages 20-34 and 27.7 percent for people ages 35-49.

 People under 50 who are diagnosed with colorectal are more likely to:

 It’s important for all adults to learn about colorectal cancer prevention, early detection and the signs and symptoms of the disease—even if you think you’re too young for this sh*t.